Skip to content

 Object TypeUsed ByWhat It Means

-DealFundraising, Sales Pipeline, Deal Flow, LP FundraisingEach record is a deal — you can have multiple deals per person (e.g., one investor might appear in two fundraising rounds).
+DealFundraising, Sales Pipeline, Deal Flow, LP FundraisingEach record is a deal — you can have multiple deals per person.
 Lists can contain both people and companies.

 PersonRecruitingEach record is a person.
 One record per individual.